The Wisconsin Brass Quintet

 The WBQ’s commitment to commissioning and performing new music has attracted the attention of many renowned composers, including Verne Reynolds, Jan Bach, Karel Husa, John Harbison, and Daron Hagen.
 The Quintet’s premiere recordings of works by these composers and others can be found on the Summit, Mark, and Crystal record labels.
 American Record Guide reviewer Barry Kilpatrick writes: “The WBQ is a remarkable ensemble that plays with more reckless abandon, warmth, stylistic variety and interpretive interest than almost any quintet in memory.”

 In demand for its engaging educational programs and master classes, the WBQ has presented clinics and residencies at such prestigious institutions as The Juilliard School, the Yale School of Music, the University of Michigan and Northwestern University.
 Since 2014, the WBQ has hosted “Celebrate Brass!,” an annual festival featuring concerts, master classes, and seminars held at the University of Wisconsin-Madison.
 Guest artists have included the Western Brass Quintet, Axiom Brass Quintet, tubist Øystein Baadsvik, trumpeter Adam Rapa, and composer Anthony Plog.
+Click here to view photographs from our first festival!

 The Wisconsin Brass Quintet is one of three faculty chamber ensembles in-residence at the University of Wisconsin-Madison School of Music.
 Deeply committed to the spirit of the Wisconsin Idea, the group travels widely to offer its concerts and educational services to students and the public in all corners of the state.